 Topps Chrome vs Topps Flagship: What's the Difference?

 Same player, same year, same design — so why does a Topps Chrome card cost more than the regular Topps Series 1 version?
-The chromium stock, refractors, RC status, and which box to actually buy in 2026, explained by collectors.
+The chromium stock, refractors, RC status, which Chrome release a given rookie actually lives in, and which box to buy in 2026.

 The Question Every New Collector Asks